h4sh5/rcut/README.md

 `rcut -d , -f 1 test.csv`

+multiple fields (output default sep'd by space)

+`rcut -d , -f 1,2,3 test.csv`

+using a string as delim

 `rcut -d "----" -f 2 something.txt`

 it also reads stdin when you don't give it a file